Chart Color Schemes

 Household Composition

-Townsville City features high concentrations of lone person households and group households, with a median household size of 1.8 people
+Townsville City features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 50.0% of all households, including 10.7% couples with children, 32.5% couples without children, and 5.3% single parent families.
-Non-family households comprise the remaining 50.0%, with lone person households at 43.2% and group households comprising 6.6%.
-The median household size is 1.8 people.
+Family households account for 50.0% of all households, including 10.7% that are couples with children, 32.5% that are couples without children, and 5.3% that are single parent families.
+Non-family households make up the remaining 50.0%, with lone person households at 43.2% and group households comprising 6.6% of the total.
+The median household size is 1.8 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households